geogardenclub/geogardenclub.github.io/src/pages/ambassadors.md

 The GeoGardenClub Ambassador Program is a community leadership initiative designed to:
 * Increase awareness of and membership in GeoGardenClub
-* Foster local networks of gardeners who share data, inspiration, and best practices
+* Foster local networks of gardeners who share data, inspiration, and best practices through GeoGardenClub
 * Gather feedback to improve the GeoGardenClub membership experience
 * Amplify stories of collaboration and resilience within the gardening community